colinbeales/AzurePipelinesHOL/AzurePipelinesLab5.md

 <img src="images/Lab5_1.png" width="624"/>

 2. On the visual canvas of our pipelines there are icons on each stage to the left and right hand side.
 These icons allow us to setup pre (left) and post (right) conditions which approvals are part of.
-We'll setup on of each for our pipeline so lets start with a post deployment condition by clicking the icon on the right side of the Dev.
-Post deployment condition means Dev will deploy and then we will be required to sign-off the pipeline moves to the next QA stage.
+We'll setup both a pre and a post condition for our pipeline so lets start with a post deployment condition by clicking the icon on the right side of the Dev.
+Post deployment condition means Dev will deploy and then we will be required to sign-off before the pipeline moves to the next QA stage.
 Click the icon now.

 <img src="images/Lab5_2.png" width="624"/>

-3. In the post deployment conditions screen firstly "Enable" post deployment approvals.
+3. In the post deployment conditions panel firstly "Enable" post deployment approvals.
 You will then be asked for a user or a group (or both) to sign-off this approval.
 In this instance we'll say anyone in our team.
 The easiest way to do this is to look at our project name (in green on the below image) and start typing this into the approvers field and selecting the team from the dropdown.
-Once this is done you can close the post deployment conditions dialog.
+Once this is done you can close the post deployment conditions panel.

 <img src="images/Lab5_3.png" width="624"/>